Panelák: Renovations

 In March 2005, the director of the Czech Ministry of Regional Development expressed concerns that the country's paneláks were near the end of their lifespan, citing an increasing number of structural incidents.
 He estimated that his agency would need 400 billion Czech koruna to modernize paneláks in the Czech Republic, and 1.5 trillion to tear them down entirely.

 In recent years, many paneláks have been repainted, renovated, and repaired if needed, with funding mainly from the government, partially thanks to funds from the European Union (EU).
 A sizable renovation market has formed in recent years, and even a home magazine, Panel Plus, exists to give renovators ideas.

 Ownership

 Following the Velvet Revolution, most panelák apartments were sold to their tenants at low costs.
-Many panelák flats are now the property of their inhabitants, though they are also rented out through real estate agents and private landlords, The buildings and surrounding areas are often owned and managed by the government, administrative divisions, housing cooperatives, authorities, self-governing (non-profit) organizations, owners of apartments (individual blocks), and/or through public–private partnerships and such, or a combination thereof.

 Other countries

 Communist-era apartment buildings in Sofia, Bulgaria.

 Buildings similar to paneláks were also built in other communist countries, and they are a common feature of cityscapes across Central and Eastern Europe, and to some degree Northern Europe.

 In Bulgaria, buildings similar to paneláks are colloquially known as panelki, and are the predominant type of en masse housing throughout the country.
 In Hungary, similar buildings are called panelház.
 In Poland, they are called bloki (blocks), or wielka płyta (the great panel).
 In Germany, they are known as Plattenbau.
-Most buildings in Soviet-era microdistricts are panel buildings.

-In the EU, among former communist countries, a majority of the population lives in flats in Latvia (64.4%), Estonia (60.6%), Lithuania (59.5%), Czech Republic (50.9%), Bulgaria (46.7%), Slovakia (45.3%) and Poland (41.4%) (as of 2024, data from Eurostat).
-However, not all flat dwellers in Eastern Europe live in Communist era blocks of flats; many live in buildings constructed after the fall of communism, and some in buildings surviving from the era before communism.

-In the United States, some housing estates have buildings that are similar to paneláks or are built from the same or similar material.
-One of such estates was Pruitt-Igoe.